ghambino/ghambino/README.md

 ## Hi there 👋

-### welcome to my little domain where i showcase what i have learned, built and supported in the course of my journey in tech.
+### welcome to my little domain where i showcase what i have learnt, built and supported in the course of my journey in tech.

-My name is  **Abdulwahab Abbas**, i am bonafide and hardworking **Nigerian** will to built and collaborate on solution to most pressing problems facing the human race with the power of the internet and web related technologies...
+My name is  **Abdulwahab Abbas**, i am bonafide and hardworking **Nigerian** aiming to build and collaborate on solution to most pressing problems facing the human race with the power of the internet and web related technologies...

 <!--